 In a medical negligence lawsuit, there is no debate as to who the liable party is.
 If a doctor misdiagnoses or fails to discover a condition, makes a mistake during surgery, or gives a patient the wrong prescription, they may be legally responsible for any harm the plaintiff suffers as a result.

 However, in some cases, a defendant doctor may argue that the person filing suit against them was partially liable for causing or exacerbating their own losses, either by not following their doctor’s instructions or acting recklessly of their own accord.
 If a court supports this argument, California Civil Jury Instructions §405 directs jury members to reduce a plaintiff’s recoverable compensation by a percentage proportionate to their degree of fault.

 Furthermore, California Civil Code §3333.2 sets a cap of $250,000 on recoverable non-economic damages in malpractice cases, which means recovery for pain and suffering, loss of consortium, loss of enjoyment of life, and other subjective personal harms may be severely limited.
 A dedicated Corona doctor malpractice lawyer could work with an individual plaintiff to maximize their compensation despite these potential roadblocks.

 Learn More from a Corona Medical Malpractice Attorney

-Although California is not as strict as some other states with regard to filing requirements for medical malpractice cases, the rules that are in place must be followed to the letter in order for a claim to be valid.
+Although California is not as strict as some other states with regard to filing requirements for medical negligence lawsuits, the rules that are in place must be followed to the letter in order for a claim to be valid.
 Without assistance from a Corona medical malpractice lawyer, you may inadvertently miss an important deadline or filing prerequisite, leaving you without options for pursuing the compensation you need.
 Do not put your financial future at risk—call today to speak with a seasoned legal professional about your case.